Gianfra1002/bacteria-AI-simulation/readme.md

     return output
 ```

+### Action
-- The third is the Action layer and consists of a list of functions that are activated only if the input given is above a threshold i.e. above 0.5.
+The third is the Action layer and consists of a list of functions that are activated only if the input given is above a threshold i.e. above 0.5.
 ```python
 Actions = [
         MoveNorth,